Permission From The Pope

 A note about diversity and inclusion:

 This song is aimed at introducing the main idea behind Europe's struggles between the Catholic and Protestant approaches to governance; it is *not* a satire and no disrespect for either faith is intended.
 At GriffinEd, we strive to honor the diversity of faith (and other things) on our team and in our audience, and we run lyrics on potentially controversial topics (race, religion, politics, etc.) by people who can (and often do!) point out where we may be getting it wrong before we publish.
-Some songs turn out to need minor revisions for fairness or accuracy, while others go back to the drawing board.
-If you believe we are getting it wrong on a topic dear to you, please contact us (Tim (at) GriffinEd.org) to let us know how we can do better; and please know one of our core values is to treat all people with kindness and respect.
+Some songs may need revisions for fairness or accuracy, while others go back to the drawing board.
+If you believe we are getting it wrong on a topic dear to you, please contact us to let us know how we can do better; and please know one of our core values is to treat all people with kindness and respect.